abemscac/pies-doc/README.md

 ## How Can Pies Doc Help You?

 Pies Doc explains the fundamentals!
-Instead of digging into the source code and display something extremely raw, this handbook emphasizes the part that relates to developers the most — the API itself.
+Instead of digging into the source code and show you something extremely raw, this handbook emphasizes the part that relates to developers the most — the API itself.

 By learning how to use API correctly and the theory behind it, you will not only be able to identify what is anti-pattern, but also significantly reduce the bugs and strange workarounds brought by inappropriate API usage.